AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryService/ElementsWithCAEXPathReference.md

 QueryService.ElementsWithCAEXPathReference Method
 =================================================
-AutomationML 2.1 APIGets alls the elements which are descendants of the provided CAEX object which have a reference to the provided CAEXPath.
+Gets alls the elements which are descendants of the provided CAEX object which have a reference to the provided CAEXPath.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)